fbsgen/fbsgen/README.md

-code generator using proto files with flatbuffer semantics
+code generator using proto files with flatbuffers semantics